CosmoStat/shear-pipe-peaks/README.md

 This repository containts the results of the paper "UNIONS: The impact of systematic errors on weak-lensing peak counts".

-Authors: Emma Ayçoberry, Virginia Ajani, Axel Guinot, Martin Kilbinger, Valeria Pettorino, Samuel Farrens, Jean-Luc Starck, Raphaël Gavazzi
+Authors: Emma Ayçoberry, Virginia Ajani, Axel Guinot, Martin Kilbinger, Valeria Pettorino, Samuel Farrens, Jean-Luc Starck, Raphaël Gavazzi, Michel J. Hudson

 The Ultraviolet Near-Infrared Optical Northern Survey (UNIONS) is an ongoing deep photometric multi-band survey of the Northern sky.
 As part of UNIONS, the Canada-France Imaging Survey (CFIS) provides r-band data with a median seeing of 0.65 arcsec, which we use to study weak-lensing peak counts for cosmological inference.